 That will still lead to 6.5 million boilers being installed until the ban.
-In which case, 15 million boilers will need servicing each year.
+In this case, 15 million boilers will need servicing each year.

 When you look at the rest of Europe, the UK lags far behind in heat pump installations.
-However, as this changes, gas and heating engineers will need to decommission and replace old appliances.
+However, as this changes, gas and heating engineers must decommission and replace old appliances.

 What About Hydrogen?

 The best calculations are that the UK could be entirely hydrogen ready by 2050.

 Who will convert the millions of appliances to run on this new gas if hydrogen replaces natural gas?
 Gas engineers, of course.
 Existing engineers will need to upskill to upgrade or replace appliances and upgrade the supply network to some 20 million homes.

 So while gas engineering isn’t going anywhere, engineers will need to adapt, embrace new technology, and be a little savvier about system designs – but they will still be in demand for a long time.